 (2) In process of transferring our working interest in the block to the partner.
-See "-Our operations-Operations in Colombia" and "-Our operations-Operations in Argentina."
+See "-Our operations-Operations in Argentina."

 (3) Divested in January 2024.
 See "-Our operations-Operations in Chile."

 The following table sets forth our net proved reserves and other data as of and for the year ended December 31, 2023.